 - Grid Resolution - for this kind of a scene it's pretty low;

 - Cooling - more cooling leads to shorter flames;

 - Steps Per Frame - high values produce smoother flames;

-- Volumetric Options - tune the fire color, light emission, shape and a lot more from here.
+- Volumetric Options - tune the flame's color, light emission, shape and a lot more from here.

 Smoke Inside of Text

 The scene uses a few spheres as emitters placed inside of the text.
 The text is used as Confine geometry so that the simulation is happening only inside its volume.
 For rendering the Smoke color is set to use the Smoke channel with a blue-green gradient.
 The text is used as a Cutter Geometry so that only the parts of the smoke that are inside of the text will be rendered.